 - Calvert City, Kentucky: Is the key manufacturing site in North America for the company’s WACKER POLYMERS division.
 At this site, WACKER produces aqueous-based dispersions and dispersible polymer powders.
 Product is shipped from this location primarily within the America’s region with some products exported broadly around the world.

-- Cleveland, Tennessee: Construction started with earth moving in December 2010 for WACKER’s $1.8 billion hyperpure polysilicon plant.
-When becoming operational in mid-2015, the plant will produce some 18,000 metric tons of hyperpure polysilicon used primarily in solar panels for generating electricity from sunlight.
-The plant is expected to employ some 650 production and professional workers.
+- Charleston, Tennessee: Construction started with earth moving in April 2011 for WACKER’s $2.4 billion hyperpure polysilicon plant.
+When becoming operational in 2015, the plant will produce some 18,000 metric tons of hyperpure polysilicon used primarily in solar panels for generating electricity from sunlight.
+The plant is expected to employ some 650 people once fully operational.

 - Chino, California: In 1999, WACKER acquired Precision Silicones Inc., a Southern California-based producer of high temperature vulcanizing silicone rubbers.
 Now operating as SILMIX® - CA and part of Wacker Chemical Corporation, it manufactures a broad range of products, including industrial heat-cured silicone rubbers (HCRs), fluorosilicones, military-specification compounds, pharmaceutical HCRs, silicone color masterbatches, electrically and thermally conductive silicones, low volatility materials, orthopedic molding compounds and aerospace materials.